pabtomas/dotfiles/exodia/doc/09_datasource.md

 - **required**:
     - required if used into the `datasources` list,
     - ignored if used into the `Register.as` attribute.
-- **description**: The path (relative to your main Navy file) of the YAML file you want to use as a Datasource.
+- **description**: The path (relative to your main Exodia file) of the YAML file you want to use as a Datasource.